ray-project/llmperf/README.md

 # llmval

+LLMVal is a tool for validating and benchmarking LLMs.

+Validation: we send a simple query to the LLM and ensure the returned data is valid.
+In particular it checks for inter-request cross-over (request A gets the responses for request B).

+Benchmarking: LLMVal measures time to first token (TTFT), inter-token latency (ITL) and requests that take longer than 3 seconds to start returning data.

+Variation in input and output token lengths is a design parameter since this is intended to be representative.
+This is because there are some optimizations (e.g. continuous batching) that we know work better with varying input and output length.

+## Supported endpoints

+Currently supported endpoints include:

+- Any OpenAI compatible endpoints, including Anyscale Endpoints, Anyscale Private Endpoints, OpenAI, etc
+- Vertex
+- SageMaker

+## Upcoming refactor

+This is prototype code.
+We are currently refactoring the code to be more extensible (including a pluggable endpoints, varying traffic load etc).

+In addition we plan to:

+- Make running the benchmark not only possible from command line, but also possible to integrate easily into CI/CD or job scheduling systems.
+- Control where the generated files and information go.
+- Automate report generation.

+We expect this refactor to be complete some time in November 2023.

+## Default values

+Default values are the ones that we use for testing Anyscale Endpoints.
+The distribution of inputs and outputs roughly mirrors the input and output patterns we see there.

+We recommend setting the seed (or using the provided seed) to reduce variable but still have randomization.

+Do a python llmval.py --help to see all options.

 ## Usage
 1. Provide API base and key in .env file.
 Check out env_sample.txt
 2. Test out Anyscale Endpoint with following command by sending 20 requests